 - You must allow the employee to pick up the final wages in person. - If the employee requests it, you must pay the final wages by mail.

 V. Minimum Wage

 New York State Minimum Wage Law

-Effective January 1, of each year, the New York State minimum wage is shown in the rate schedule below for both agricultural and non-agricultural operations.
+The New York State minimum wage is shown in the rate schedule below for both agricultural and non-agricultural operations.

 General Minimum Wage Rate Schedule